arduino/arduino-modulino-mpy/docs/api.md

 ```

 Tries to find the given modulino device in the device chain
 based on the pre-defined default addresses.
+The first address found will be returned.
 If the address has been changed to a custom one it won't be found with this function.

 **Returns**: